athena-framework/website/docs/getting_started/README.md

 #### Request Parameter

 Restricting an action argument to [ATH::Request][] will provide the raw request object.
-This can be useful to access data directly off the request object, such consuming the request's body.
+This can be useful to access data directly off the request object, such as consuming the request's body.
 This approach is fine for simple or one-off endpoints.

-TIP: Checkout [ATHR::RequestBody][] for a better way to handle this.
+TIP: Check out [ATHR::RequestBody][] for a better way to handle this.

 ```crystal
 require "athena"